CECEthanClarke/group-shield-tg-bot/README.md

 - RE_JOIN_SECONDS – Defaults to 120 seconds.
 After being removed, users can rejoin the group after 120 seconds.
 - LANGUAGE_CODE – Defaults to “en”. ['en', 'fr', 'de', 'pt', 'ja', 'ru', 'ar', 'es', 'zh', 'ko']
 - ADMIN_CHAT_ID - Enter your chat ID.
 After entering, the robot will notify you once it has started.
+- ENFORCE_PRIMARY_LANGUAGE - Defaults to false, ‘false’ means the system will dynamically switch based on the user’s language code.
+Setting it to ‘true’ means all configurations will follow the primary language you set.

 ### Step 3: Start the Bot
 After configuring everything, start the bot by running the following command: